Arugula is a popular salad green added to salad mixes and less frequently (we need to change this) as a sandwich topping.

 What we don’t want are seeds stacked on top of each other.
 Stacked seeds can lead to mold and disease issues.

-Space the seeds as evenly as you can, but if a few are touching, don't let it drive you nuts.
+Space the seeds as evenly as possible, but don’t let it drive you nuts if a few are touching.

 To help settle the seeds into the soil, we again mist the seeds and soil.
 Again, don’t drench them, only wet the seeds and soil surface.